pjc1991/notepad/README.md

-# Basical CRUD Applicaiotion, you can make, read, modify, delete some notes.
-# Doing some updates for JPA
+# Doing some updates

+It was using myBatis before. now It's using JPA.

+Things to do :

+> need some security updates including encoding Pw and E-Mail.
+> gonna provide RESTful API.
+> Notes needs to be paged.

 # notepad

+Basical CRUD Applicaiotion, you can make, read, modify, delete some notes.
+(I mean, you will.)

 lang : java, SpringBoot, Thymeleaf